Ask Slashdot: What Are Some Books You Wish You Had Read Earlier?

 Anthem by Rand as well.

+"There are two novels that can change a bookish fourteen-year old’s life: The Lord of the Rings and Atlas Shrugged.
+One is a childish fantasy that often engenders a lifelong obsession with its unbelievable heroes, leading to an emotionally stunted, socially crippled adulthood, unable to deal with the real world.
+The other, of course, involves orcs." - John Rogers

+Seriously, anything by Ayn Rand is the last thing a teenager should read.
+It's the terrible advice you could get at an impressionable age from that kid that all the adults agree you shouldn't hang out with, dressed up with big words, bound in a respectable-looking book, and coming from an "adult."
+It's an old man in a lab coat giving you heroin in a pharmacist's bottle.

-The Naked Ape; The Selfish Gene (Score:1)
+The Naked Ape; The Selfish Gene (Score:3, Interesting)

 The Naked Ape (a Zoologist's Study of the Human Animal), by Desmond Morris, 1967.